launchdarkly/dotnet-server-sdk-redis/README.md

 This library provides a Redis-backed persistence mechanism (feature store) for the LaunchDarkly .NET SDK, replacing the default in-memory feature store.
 The underlying Redis client implementation is [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis).

+The minimum version of the LaunchDarkly .NET SDK for use with this library is 5.2.1.

 .NET platform compatibility
 ---------------------------

-This version of the library is compatible with .NET Framework version 4.5 and above, or .NET Standard 2.0.
+This version of the library is compatible with .NET Framework version 4.5 and above, .NET Standard 1.6, and .NET Standard 2.0.

 Quick setup
 -----------

-1. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add the .NET SDK to your project:
+1. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add this package to your project:

         Install-Package LaunchDarkly.Client.Redis